Table of Contents

 How to Test Whether Seekapa Is a Scam

-- Verify licenses: Check for regulation from credible authorities like the FCA, ASIC, or CySEC.
+- Verify regulation: Check licenses with reputable authorities like FCA, ASIC, or CySEC.

-- Look for red flags: Be wary of vague or unverifiable claims about regulation.
+- Look for red flags: Vague or unverifiable claims about licensing are a major warning.

-- Test the platform: Poorly designed websites or unknown trading software are signs of potential scams.
+- Test the platform: Poorly designed websites or unknown trading software are potential warning signs.

-- Try a demo account: Legit brokers offer demos with no hidden strings attached.
+- Try a demo account: Legit brokers allow demo access with no upfront deposits.

 Final Verdict & Alternatives